aaronp18/NavidroFM/README.md

 Right now I am looking for assistance in:

-   * Switching to Alpine to make the image smaller (Kept encountering weird yt-dlp/cron errors)
+   * Making the image smaller (I'm not good at Docker optimization)

    * A reliable, faster way to scan the library after a download is done.